-We will then review your application and contact you to arrange an interview.
+We will review your application and contact you to arrange an interview.
 All suitable applicants are interviewed.
 Feedback is offered if we are unable to offer an interview.

-The CELTA course is a demanding programme, whether taken full or part time.
+The CELTA course is a demanding programme, whether taken full time, online or part time.
 It will involve you in a significant amount of additional work outside of formal course time.
 This time is necessary to prepare satisfactory lessons, to complete assignments, and to generally keep up with the course.
 Whatever your personal circumstances, but especially if you are working elsewhere or studying additionally, please consider that the demands of the course are high, and that to maintain the integrity of the course and validate the award, we need to rigorously enforce standards of achievement and attendance.
 Our decision on suitability for the course is final.

 The Interview Process